This mall manager accounting system is affordable and fair - guaranteed!

 Pass Credit-Card Costs on to Vendors

-Any single vendor can be excluded from the charge permanently by flagging his or her account as exempt.
+Any single vendor can be excluded from the charge permanently by flagging their account as exempt.
 Likewise, a surcharge added to sales can be removed at POS.
 These are valuable options to accommodate individuals who object to participating.

 On resell4.me, to view a sample of data, click on 'YTD'.
 Note the link on the left named 'Enter Item'.
 Vendors can add their inventory online allowing you to download the inventory into Best Consignment Shop Software.
 They could also enter their items in spreadsheets and email those to you for import into the program.
 Some mall operators print price labels/tags for vendors (for free or for a fee).